rcrews/datetime/README.md

 This function

-* Receives the datetime formatted string
+* Receives the datetime-formatted string
 * Parses it into a Date object
 * Creates a default localized string from the object
 * Returns the localized string

-Turns out this is not going to do exactly what we need.
+Turns out this is not going to be exactly what we need.
-The local time zone, which is critical for our solution is missing.
+The *time zone*, which is critical for our solution, is missing.
-We’ll use it as a placeholder for now and improve it later.
+We’ll use it as a placeholder, though, and improve it later.

-### Finding and testing datetimes with a regular expression
+### Using a regular expression to find datetimes

-Now, clearly, we’re going to be scanning text for a particular text pattern.
-This can be a problem because the text we’re going to be searching for can have an enourmous variety.
+Since our back-end dev did not identify the datestamps with mark-up, we’re going to be scanning text for a datetime pattern.
+Scanning text for patterns can be a problem because the text we’re hoping to match comes mixed among an enourmous variety of words and character constructions.
 Some people, when confronted with a problem, think “I know, I'll use regular expressions.”
 Which is exactly what we’re going to do: